carpentries-incubator/cwl-novice-tutorial/_episodes/scatter.md

    ScatterFeatureRequirement: {}
 ~~~

-In the steps section, use scatter and the input variable to scatter on, in this example its the intervals, which uses the chromosomes string array specified in the inputs section of the Workflow.

 > ## Exercise 1
 >
 > In this workflow, we have a job that uses GATK Haplotype Caller.
 Currently, the job is configured to run on a single chromosome.
 How would you parallelize GATK_HaplotypeCaller to run all chromosomes simultaneously?